Unkzittys/DokiDokiLiteratureClub_AndroidPort/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a bug report to help me avoid problems with the game between players
+about: Create a bug report to help me avoid problems with the game between players.
-title: ''
+title: 'Some bug...'
 labels: ''
 assignees: ''